SteffenBrinckmann/common-workflow-description/README.md

 # common_workflow_description
+This is a temporary copy of the rwth-gitlab repo: it allows easier communication with external partners.

 ## A mockup of a common format to describe experimental and numerical workflows

 Shows how a format could look like that can be used for experiments and simulations.

 ## Folders
 - workflows: here we put some exp. and num. workflows with .py ending
 - procedures: folder with experimental procedures and an index of it.
-This is like a library of recipes
+This is like a library of recipes for experimentaliest
-- tk_based_lib: a simple TK-inter based lib to execute
+- tk_based_lib: a simple TK-inter based lib

 ## Advantage for workflow: sem.py